wavesplatform/ride-examples/applications/verified-voting/ReadMe.md

 | Integer   | assetID    | max voting height |
 | Binary    | VI Address | setScriptTxId     |

-If data appllied to VR account then you can start voting process
+5. If data appllied to VR account, send all issued token (amount = quantity) to VR account

+Now you can start voting.

 ### Voting process
 User should register as a voter at Voting Initiator account and send his vote from VR account